 In the on-demand world, people expect instant access to information.
 Nobody wants to sift through massive paper files or multiple document repositories at work.
+With the pandemic forcing many businesses to accept that remote work is likely a long-term requirement for most roles, this management of information needs to be done online.
+This is where document management software comes into play.

 What is a document management system?